Mageshofficial2007/19AI405ExpNo1/README.md

 <h3>Result:<h3>
-Thus the Developing AI Agent with PEAS Description was implemented using python programming.
+Thus the Developing AI Agent with PEAS Description was implemented using python programming successfully.